nicholasss/Plantae/README.md

 JSON is camelCase.
 Endpoints are kebab-case.
-Scripting variables (Bash, Hurl) are in snake_case.
+Scripting variables (Bash, Hurl) and PostgreSQL table & column names are in snake_case.

 ## Goals